How is math used in cybersecurity?

 You might eventually use more advanced skills if you become a cybersecurity scholar or higher-level cybersecurity engineer.
 By that point, you’ll have had plenty of time to develop your math knowledge.

-You may touch on advanced topics like calculus if you pursue a master’s or bachelor’s degree, but doing so isn’t a requirement.
+You may also study advanced topics like calculus if you pursue an online master’s or bachelor’s degree, but doing so isn’t a requirement.
 Plenty of bootcamps and intensive online programs, including edX’s Professional Certificate in Essentials of Cybersecurity from UWashingtonX, will teach you the skills you need to succeed.

 Cybersecurity is a highly technical career field, but that doesn’t mean you need to be a math whiz to succeed.
-You can easily get by with the math basics taught in computer science.
+You can succeed with the math basics taught in computer science.